Which is better creativity or conformity?

 As I led my students through the process of creating their own pieces I was amazed at the many layers of learning this project created as they applied rhythm dictation, fingering choices, time signatures, dynamics, form and note naming.
 The best part was that my students were so motivated to apply these rules of "conformity" because they were passionate about their compositions.
 Following is a roundup of links that can unleash the creativity and get the juices flowing in a variety of ways.

-Make a Motive or Theme/Mood with Sound Effects
+Make a Motive or Theme/Mood with Sound Effects or Patterns

 Wynn Anne Rossi Creating Creature Sounds